Photo credit: Rick Clarke

 For Letwin, affirmative action was but one aspect of the era’s broader social movements.

 In November 1965, he was a faculty cosponsor of the first UCLA teach-in against the Vietnam War.
-The Letwin family frequently participated in political protest, including the June 23, 1967 antiwar demonstration where thousands of protesters were attacked by the LAPD during President Lyndon B. Johnson’s appearance at the Century Plaza Hotel, a watershed event that foreshadowed the police riot a year later at the Democratic National Convention in Chicago.
+The Letwin family frequently participated in political protest, including the June 23, 1967 demonstration where the LAPD notoriously attacked thousands protesting President Lyndon B. Johnson’s appearance at the Century Plaza Hotel, a watershed event that foreshadowed the police riot a year later at the Democratic National Convention in Chicago.

 In fall 1969, Letwin played a leading role in the Academic Senate’s defense of Angela Davis, a fellow COINTELPRO target and prominent African American radical activist, whose UCLA teaching appointment was under attack from Gov. Ronald Reagan and the UC Regents.

-This work was accompanied by establishment of a law practice with Letwin’s close friend and colleague, Richard Wasserstrom, who represented members of the Black Panther Party against government repression.
+This work was accompanied by establishment of a law practice with Letwin’s close friend and colleague, Richard Wasserstrom, who represented members of the Black Panther Party’s L.A. chapter against government attack.

 In 1971-1972, Letwin, Wasserstrom, and law school colleague Hank McGee assisted the defense team for Angela Davis, who was tried and acquitted for murder, kidnapping and criminal conspiracy charges in the August 1970 failed attempt to free Black Panther Party leader George Jackson and the other Soledad Brothers.

-In 1973, they assisted in the successful defense of Daniel Ellsberg, who was prosecuted for releasing the Pentagon Papers, which revealed that that the Johnson Administration had “systematically lied, not only to the public but also to Congress” about the Vietnam War.
+In May 1972, they defended UCLA student Harry Alexander, who was badly beaten and arrested by police during campus antiwar protests.
+In 1973, they assisted the legal defense of Daniel Ellsberg, who was prosecuted for releasing the Pentagon Papers, which revealed that that the Johnson Administration had “systematically lied, not only to the public but also to Congress” about the Vietnam War.

 Letwin & Wasserstrom frequently represented the next generation of Letwins and their fellow youth activists.
 From 1971-1976, they fought school censorship of the Red Tide, a Marxist high school underground newspaper, which was headquartered in the Letwin home at 2226 Manning Ave.

-In March 1973, they represented Letwin’s teenage son, Michael, fellow Red Tide member Karen Pomer, and American Indian Movement (AIM) leader Archie Fire Lame Dear, who, along with thirteen others, were arrested by the FBI under the “Rap Brown Act” for transporting food and medicine to the occupation at Wounded Knee.
+In March 1973, they represented Letwin’s teenage son, Michael, fellow Red Tide member Karen Pomer, and American Indian Movement (AIM) leader Archie Fire Lame Dear, who, along with thirteen others, were arrested at gunpoint by the FBI under the “Rap Brown Act” for transporting food and medicine to AIM’s occupation at Wounded Knee.

 Teaching and Scholarship